auloin/ui-tech-test/README.md

 ⏳ Estimated time 10 min <br/>
 📂 Important files: `components/ModeSwitch/useMode.ts`, `components/ModeSwitch/ModeSwitch.tsx`

 Noticed the switch button in the "Designer" page?
 This switch button is meant toggle between "Edit" and "Preview" mode but unfortunatly it doesn't work.
-The problem is that it is a local state hook `useReducer`.
+The problem is that it is based on local state hook: `useReducer`.

 We want this mode-state to be part of the URL as a query parameter.
 The URL is also a piece of application state that can store variables.